VaeluxV/Blockx-SlimeVR/README.md

 These cases are and will stay a W.I.P. for a little while.

+The battery is supposed to sit underneeth all the components which you can mount on the provided insert using some (hot) glue.

 Extensions will be added later and little tweaks will happen over time